 Automatic Dependent Surveillance-Broadcast (ADS-B) is a technology that allows for direct routes, reduces delays, and ultimately increases overall airspace capacity.
 Reducing flight time cuts down on fuel burn and emissions.
-What's more, ADS-B devices are already available today, years ahead of the mandated implementation date.
-In addition, ADS-B receivers make electronic chart applications more useful and attractive for pilots, eliminating the need to produce heavy and wasteful paper charts.
+What's more, ADS-B devices like Appareo's affordable Stratus ESG are already available today, years ahead of the mandated implementation date.
+In addition.
+ADS-B receivers make electronic chart applications more useful and attractive for pilots, eliminating the need to produce heavy and wasteful paper charts.